charlesdwmorrison/SlimCAT/SlimCAT/ReadMe.md

 }
 ```

-As you can see from the above, L6 also has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.
+As you can see from the above, SlimCAT also has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.

 The SendRequest() class currently consists of a RestSharp client which sends the requests.
 The class also performs the correlations defined in the script, and starts and stops a timer measuring response time.